JShad30/the_recipe_store/README.md

 Slideshow on the homepage - https://www.the-art-of-web.com/css/fading-slideshow-no-jquery/

-The following link was a guide I used to help create the membership areas and implement user authentication - https://pythonspot.com/login-authentication-with-flask/
+The following link was a guide I used to help create the membership areas and implement user authentication - https://pythonspot.com/login-authentication-with-flask/ and from youtube I used https://www.youtube.com/watch?v=d04xxdrc7Yw

 Sticky Social links on all pages when viewed on desktop - https://www.w3schools.com/howto/howto_css_sticky_social_bar.asp